paulbrodersen/netgraph/README.md

 Python module to make publication quality plots of weighted, directed graphs of medium size (10-100 nodes).
 Unweighted, undirected graphs will look perfectly fine, too.
 The node positions can be tweaked using the mouse (after an initial draw).
-It only depends on numpy, scipy, and matplotlib.
+It only depends on numpy and matplotlib.

 ![Weighted directed and unweighted, undirected graph](./figures/example_2.png)